csicks/Automatic-Banner-Generator/README.md

 # Automatical-Banner-Generator
-Algorithms of a automatical banner generator (Python)
+Algorithms of a automatical banner generator (Python3)

 This is an implementation of a automatical banner generator, which receives a background picture, a model picture and several texts as input and then it outputs a well-designed banner.
-The algorithms are data-driven algorithms, relying on a dataset which contains over 8000 banners designed by human desigeners.
-If you need the dataset, please contact me by email yxchen11@outlook.com.
-Or you can create a dataset by yourself.
+The algorithms are data-driven algorithms, relying on a dataset which contains over 8000 banners designed by human desigeners. ~~If you need the dataset, please contact me by email yxchen11@outlook.com.
+Or you can create a dataset by yourself.~~ Please see the "Additional words" at the bottom of this "README" file for information about dataset.

 These codes are part of my internship work in inlab, Zhejiang University.
 We tried to build a website by Django to realize the automatical banner generator and my part was designind and implement the generating algorithms.